artist trading cards - atc

 Usually, each card is encased in a transparent pocket or card sleeve for protection especially if they are to be sent through the post.

-Here are some examples of Artist Trading Cards that I have created:
+Here are more examples of these Trading Cards that I have created:

 This is another Asian style ATC using rubber stamps to create the branches and Chinese lanterns.
 Some parts are hand-drawn in using markers and fine liner.
 Then the card is layered over a 3.5" x 2.5" colored card.